 - The KDE community is shrinking.
 According to testimonies of old-timers and numbers of attendees at events, there is a decline of active community members from a peak that was reached in 2013.
 Despite a peak in 2010, and sharp drop off immediately after, there has not been radical shrinkage, but there has been a slow gradual one.

 - The community is largely homogeneous with regard to gender, race, class and geographical extraction, being made up mainly by white male middle class European engineers.

 - There is a large ratio of developers to users.
 This comes about in part from the philosophy of "scratch your own itch" which is pervasive in FLOSS development: Developers are often the consumers of their own development.
-In KDE, however, this is a bit more diluted and can attributed to the fact that KDE technologies are not that well-known outside our community.
+In KDE, however, this is a bit more diluted and can be attributed to the fact that KDE technologies are not that well-known outside our community.

-- The KDE brand is recognised within the FLOSS community, even though many of the products are not.
+- The KDE brand is recognized within the FLOSS community, even though many of the products are not.
 That said, KDE is still being used as a synonym of "Plasma desktop" by most FLOSS community members not associated with KDE.